LIHPC-Computational-Geometry/gmds/README.md

 ## User and developer documentation

-All the documentation is currently available in the [GMDS Wiki](https://gitlab.com/franck.ledoux/gmds/wikis/GMDS-Wiki) that is modified asap.
+All the documentation is currently available at the next locations:
+- for users who wants to write new algorithms using gms, go to [gmds user guide](docs/markdown/user_module.md).
+- for developers who want to add a new module in gmds, go to [gmds developer guide](docs/markdown/dev_module.md).

 ### Git usage
 In order to add a complete repository in the external repo, which contains external libraries use the *git add -f* option